Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Abstract

 \section{Abstract}

 Gross--Joyce--Tanaka \cite{GJT} proposed a wall-crossing conjecture for Calabi--Yau fourfolds.
-Assuming that it holds, we prove the conjecture of Cao--Kool \cite{CK1} for 0-dimensional DT4 invariants on projective Calabi--Yau 4-folds and then compute virtual fundamental classes of Hilbert schemes of points.
-As a results we are able to express generating series of invariants in terms of universal power-series.
-On $\CC^4$, Nekrasov proposed invariants with a conjectured closed form \cite{NMF}.
-Assuming wall-crossing, we prove an analogue of his formula for compact CY 4-folds.
-Finally, we notice a relationship to corresponding generating series for Quot-schemes on elliptic surfaces which are also governed by a wall-crossing formula.
-This leads to Segre--Verlinde correspondence for Calabi--Yau fourfolds.
-We will study the relation further in the sequence to this paper.
+Assuming it, we prove the conjecture of Cao--Kool \cite{CK1} for 0-dimensional sheaf-counting invariants on projective Calabi--Yau 4-folds.
+From it, we extract the full topological information contained in the virtual fundamental classes of Hilbert schemes of points which turns out to be equivalent to the data of all descendent integrals.
+As a consequence, we can express many generating series of invariants in terms of explicit universal power series. \begin{enumerate}[label=\roman*)] \item On $\CC^4$, Nekrasov proposed invariants with a conjectured closed form \cite{NMF}.
+We show that an analog of his formula holds for compact Calabi--Yau 4-folds satisfying the wall-crossing conjecture. \item We notice a relationship to corresponding generating series for Quot schemes on elliptic surfaces which are also governed by a wall-crossing formula.
+This leads to a Segre--Verlinde correspondence for Calabi--Yau fourfolds. \end{enumerate}

 \setstretch{1.2}